Jitendrayadav07/AvaAi-Agent/README.md

   ├── frontend/   # React application for the user interface
   ├── backend/    # Node.js application with MySQL database
   └── ai-agent/   # Python-based AI agent for advanced functionalities

+## **Generating an Enclave API Key**

+To generate an API Key For Enclave Market

+1. Sign into your account with a web browser at [`https://sandbox.enclave.market/`](https://sandbox.enclave.market/)
+2. Click on your address in the upper right corner
+3. Click "API Keys”
+4. Click Add New API Key
+5. Name the key
+6. Select the correct permissions
+7. Click "Create API Key”
+8. Record the secret key
+9. Save it in .env file

+*Important: The secret key should be treated the same way as a password and not stored in an unencrypted manner.
+Please place this information in a password manager or key vault.*

   Setup